We create, perform, teach, and promote dance as an essential and inspiring element of our community.

 - Proficiency in Word, Excel, and Outlook.

 While performing the duties of this job, the employee is regularly required to handle, feel, talk, and hear.
-The employee is frequently required to stand, walk, and reach with hands and arms above the shoulder.
+The employee is frequently required to stand, walk, and reach with hands and arms above the shoulders.
 The employee is frequently required to sit and occasionally stoop, kneel, crouch, or crawl.
-The employee must regularly lift and move up to 50 pounds and occasionally lift and move up to 100 pounds with assistance.
+The employee must regularly lift and/or move up to 10 pounds and occasionally lift and/or move up to 25 pounds.

-Work Environment: The work environment characteristics described here represent those an employee encounters while performing the essential functions of this job.
-Reasonable accommodations may enable individuals with disabilities to perform the essential functions.
+The work environment characteristics described here are representative to those an employee encounters while performing the essential functions of this job.
+Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.

 While performing the duties of this job, the noise level in the work environment is usually low to moderate.

-This is not necessarily an exhaustive list of all responsibilities, skills, duties, requirements, efforts, or working conditions associated with the job.
-While this document is intended to describe the current position accurately, circumstances may require that other or different tasks are performed (e.g., emergencies, changes in personnel, workload, rush jobs, or technological developments).
+This is not necessarily an exhaustive list of all responsibilities, skills, duties, requirements, efforts or working conditions associated with the job.
+While this document is intended to be an accurate description of the current job, circumstances may require that other, or different tasks be performed (e.g., emergencies, changes in personnel, workload, rush jobs, or technological developments).

 How to Apply

-Please send a cover letter and resume to firstname.lastname@example.org with “Wardrobe Supervisor” in the subject line.
+To Apply: Please send your cover letter, resume, and references to firstname.lastname@example.org.
 No phone calls, please.